-DESTINY [37] provides access to the raw datasets which can be downloaded to perform one's own diagnostics.
+DESTINY (DESTINY 2019) provides access to the raw datasets which can be downloaded to perform one's own diagnostics.
 A readme file which describes the structure and contents of the datasets is provided.
 The website includes two short videos showing the typical fly-by dynamics.
 Furthermore, the website contains details of the scanned parameter space in a tabular format and allows the user to freely choose various parameters and view the effects of different types of encounters via a graphical interface.

-1.2.1 Parameter space
+3.1 Parameter space

-Fly-by simulations as described in section 1.1 were performed for ratios of perturber mass to host mass, $m{12} = M_2/M_1$ in the range 0.3 - 50.
-This corresponds to the range relevant for young dense clusters like the Orion nebula cluster (ONC) [57].
-For mass ratios smaller than 0.3 the effects on disk sizes is smaller than the typical error ($\sim 2\%$) in the simulations.
+Fly-by simulations as described in Sect.
+2 were performed for ratios of perturber mass to host mass, $m{12} = M_2/M_1$ in the range 0.3-50.
+This corresponds to the range relevant for young dense clusters like the Orion nebula cluster (ONC) (Weidner et al. 2010).
+For mass ratios smaller than 0.3 the effects on disk sizes is smaller than the typical error (\sim 2%) in the simulations.
 For the low-mass perturbers one has to be aware that the disk mass is not significantly smaller than the mass of the perturbing star.
 In such cases additional effects due to pressure, viscous forces and self gravity can become important which have been neglected in these simulations.